 Insights:

-- Avoid modifying a HashSet during iteration; use an
+Avoid modifying a HashSet during iteration; use an Iterator to safely remove elements.

-hashCode()andequals()in custom objects. - Use clear messages in catch blocks for easier debugging.
+Use clear exception messages in catch blocks for easier debugging.